 - You must provide a record of your clinical experiences.

 Your RN license needs to be active and unrestricted.
-MSN or DNP programs fulfill the graduate degree requirement.
-However, these degrees must come from an accredited MSN program with a nurse anesthetist specialty track.
+DNP programs fulfill the graduate degree requirement.
+However, these degrees must come from an accredited DNP program with a nurse anesthetist specialty track.